2023 North Carolina Renewable Ocean Energy PROGRAM Symposium

-The 12th Annual North Carolina Renewable Ocean Energy Symposium will convene in person at the Coastal Studies Institute on March 20 and 21, 2023.
+The 14th Annual North Carolina Renewable Ocean Energy Symposium will convene in person at the Coastal Studies Institute on March 26 & 27, 2025.

-The North Carolina Renewable Ocean Energy Program (NCROEP) will be hosting the annual research symposium in person on March 20 and 21, 2023, in Wanchese, NC.
-The two-day event will include keynote speakers, research presentations, a student poster contest, and small group break-out discussions.
+The North Carolina Renewable Ocean Energy Program (NCROEP) will be hosting the annual research symposium in person on March 26-27, 2025, at the Coastal Studies Institute (CSI) on the ECU Outer Banks Campus in Wanchese, NC.
+The two-day event will include keynote speakers, research presentations, a student poster contest, and workshops.

 9:00 AM Registration and breakfast